Sleep Easy

 The SleepEasy app gives you guidance about initially continuing to take your medication and adding the SleepEasy method.
 You'll find yourself falling asleep more quickly and easily than you previously did with just the medication.
 That's proof you're not just being drugged—your body is learning how to sleep better on its own.
 Continue taking your sleep medication for however many nights you wish, to build your confidence in your improved ability to sleep.
 As you gain confidence in that, the need for medication begins to naturally fall away.

-Don't just use your mind's determination to decide when to begin medication reduction ("I'm going begin reducing medication soon!").
+Don't just use your mind's determination to decide when to begin medication reduction ("I'm going to begin reducing medication soon!").
 Instead, using the SleepEasy method plus your medication, wait until you are sleeping well with that combination for a while, so you have confidence in that.
 Wait until after you've had enough good nights' sleep so your nervous system is calming down.
 After that, then you can consider beginning to begin reducing your dosage of sleep medication.
+Then, when you're ready to reduce your medication a small amount, to make this easiest, you might wish to do so on a night when you have no early commitments the following morning.

-The SleepEasy Sleep Medication Reduction Program provides resources which enable you to reduce 2% per night.
-That is such a small reduction, your body doesn't notice it, making it even easier to reduce medication without withdrawal.
+Most medication reduction programs have people reduce from full dosage > ¾ > ½ > ¼ > sleeping without medication.
+Those amounts of reduction are too large a step.
+The SleepEasy Sleep Medication Reduction Program enables you to reduce 2% per night.
+That is such a small reduction, your body doesn’t notice it, making it even easier to reduce medication without withdrawal.
 At that gradual rate, complete reduction takes about two months, but you don't need to wait until after you have completed medication reduction to feel relieved.
-You will feel great relief and encouragement to be in the process of gradually reducing.
+You will feel great relief to be in the process of reducing.

 If your medication is in pill form, the precise and gradual reduction will involve you crushing your pills.
 If your pills are time-release, those shouldn't be crushed.
-Ask your physician to prescribe that medication in regular, not time-release form. sleepeasymethod.com/physician gives your physician a full understanding of this program.
+Ask your physician to prescribe that medication in regular, not time-release form.
+Sending them the URL of this page gives your physician a full understanding of this program.

 Materials